Ahmad-ece/AES-FPGA_VERILOG/README.md

 update 04/05.2022
-files uploaded on this date are ready for encryption and decryption of a single 16B block along with the testbench
+files uploaded on this date are ready for encryption and decryption of a single 16B block along with the testbench just need to change path of memory files in main code